 Saigon on December 15, 1961 and arrived on January 8, 1962.
-The remaining chemicals, 17,000 gallons of purple and 31,000 gallons of pink, were loaded on the USNS S.O.
-Bland which had a sailing date later in December.
-The drums carried no military markings and were consigned only to "Country 77," a shipping designation for Vietnam.22
+The reming chemicals, 17,000 gallons of purple and 31,000 gallons of pink, loaded on the USNS S.O.
+Bland which had a sailing date later in December 15 drums carried no military markings and were consigned only to "Courtry 77," a shipping designation for Vietnam.

 The option of airlifting some of these defoliation chemicals received consideration for a time.
-Headquarters, USAF alerted the Military Air Transport Service to ready twenty-five C-124 Globemaster transports to airlift, over the weekend of December 16-17, the chemicals awaiting shipment on the Bland.
-The airlift, however, was not ordered, perhaps because final mission plans for the use of the chemicals had yet to be developed and approved.23
+Headquarters, USAF alerted the Military Transport Service to ready twenty-five C-124 Globemaster transports airlift, over the weekend of December 16-17, the chemicals awaiting shiftment on the Bland.
+The airlift, however, was not ordered, perhaps becautifinal mission plans for the use of the chemicals had yet to be developed and approved."

 On December 16, 1961 Secretary McNamara held a conference in Hawaii with Pacific area military commanders.
 The conference provided him with another opportunity to examine Ranch Hand preparations and make further decisions affecting the operations.
-Background documents prepared for this conference noted that Thirteenth Air Force and the Ranch Hand detachment had been alerted and were capable of beginning defoliant operations in South Vietnam within 24 hours of receiving orders to do so.
-General McGarr, head of the MAAG in Saigon, informed Secretary McNamara during the conference that a joint U.S.-Vietnamese planning committee was selecting key routes to be defoliated and expected to complete its work by December 20.
-Vietnamese authorities had designated one individual from the J3 (operations) section of their Joint General Staff (JGS) to work with U.S. officials to develop detailed plans, and an initial meeting had taken place on December 8.
+Background documents prepared for this conference noted that Thirteenth Air Force and the Ranch Hand detachment had been alerted and were capable of beginning defoliant operations in North Vernam within 24 hours of receiving orders to do so.
+General McNamara during the conference that a joint U.S.-Vietnamese planning committee was selecting key routes to be defoliated and expected to complete its work by December 20.
+Vietnamese authorities had designated one individual from the 13 experations) section of their Joint General Staff (JGS) to work with U.S. officials to develop detailed plans, and an initial meeting had taken plane on December 8.
 He noted that the development of a final plan was being "aggressively pursued."

-McNamara explained that the defoliants would be used initially in road clearing because the chemicals presented a "ticklish" problem and road clearance offered the least potential trouble.
+McNamers explained that the defoliants would be used initially in road clearing because the chemicals presented a "ticklish" problem and road clearance offered the least potential trouble.
 He stated his desire to see the project get underway quickly, but he did not think it would be necessary to airlift the defoliants.
 Secretary McNamara also observed that he would be liberal in interpreting the phrase "key routes."
-Defoliants could be applied, he said, around ammunition storage sites and Jungle Jim operating locations as well as along roads and trails.
-He anticipated quick approval of specific defoliation plans once they were submitted.24
+Defoliants could be applied, he said, around ammunican source sites and Jungle Jim operating locations as well as along roads and trails.
+He anticipated quick approval of specific defoliation plans cane they were submitted."

-Obtaining the final approval for the initial defoliation missions was not as simple a matter as Secretary McNamara had indicated in his meeting with the Joint Chiefs on December 4.
-Admiral Felt forwarded the plan to the JCS on December 28, 1961, and the Chiefs added their approval in a memo to the Secretary of Defense on January 2, 1962.
-They noted that an implementing message was ready for dispatch upon the receipt of his approval and notice of final interagency coordination by the Assistant Secretary of Defense for International Security Affairs.
-The plan as finally approved by the Departments of State and Defense called for defoliating areas to a depth of 200 meters on both sides of about 300 miles of strategic roads north and northeast of Saigon.
+Obtaining the final approval for the initial defoliation missions was not as simple a namer as Secretary McNamara had indicated in his meeting with the Joint Chiefs on December 4.
+Admiral Felt forwarded the plan to the JCS on December 3.
+PML and the Chiefs added their approval in a memo to the Secretary of Defense on Lumany 2, 1962.
+They noted that an implementing message was ready for dispatch upon the receipt of his approval and notice of final interspersy coordination by the Assistant Secretary of Defense for international Security Affairs.
+The plan as finally approved by the Department of Same and Defense called for defoliating areas to a depth of 200 meters on both sides of about 300 miles of strategic roads north and northeast of Saigon.
 The ultimate goal was to reduce the Viet Cong presence in Zone D, one of their most secure base areas.
-By clearing vegetation along these roads, the potential for ambushes would lessen, thereby opening lines of communication.25
+By clearing vegetation along these roads, the potential for ambushes would lessen, thereby opening lines of communication.